Hieromon/PageBuilder/README.md

 * Ability to completely separate HTML structure and the web page generation logic in the sketch
 * No need for inline coding of URI access handler of ESP8266WebServer class
 * Fixed HTML statement parts like template can be allocated as PROGMEM
+* Its HTML source can be stored SPIFFS and obtain automatically
 * Arbitrary token can be specified inline HTML statement
 * Automatically sent to client for HTML page are generated